Nuvei/nuvei-server-php/README.md

-# SafeCharge REST API SDK for PHP
+# Nuvei REST API SDK for PHP

-SafeCharge’s REST API SDK for PHP provides developer tools for accessing Safecharge's REST API.
-SafeCharge’s REST API is a simple, easy to use, secure and stateless API, which enables online merchants and service providers to process consumer payments through SafeCharge’s payment gateway.
-The API supports merchants of all levels of PCI certification, from their online and mobile merchant applications, and is compatible with a large variety of payment options, i.e. payment cards, alternative payment methods, etc. For SafeCharge REST API documentation, please see: https://www.safecharge.com/docs/API/main/
+Nuvei’s REST API SDK for PHP provides developer tools for accessing Nuvei's REST API.
+Nuvei’s REST API is a simple, easy-to-use, secure and stateless API, which enables online merchants and service providers to process consumer payments through Nuvei’s digital payment Gateway.
+The API supports merchants of all levels of PCI certification, online and mobile merchant applications, and is compatible with a large variety of payment options, such as payment cards and alternative payment methods.
+For Nuvei REST API documentation, please see: https://www.safecharge.com/docs/API/main/

 ## Requirements